Arcadia-Science/2024-peptigate-evaluation/README.md

 conda activate pepeval
 ```

+The notebooks can also be run using the same environment.

 ## Overview

 This reposity assess whether the [peptigate pipeline](https://github.com/Arcadia-Science/peptigate) predicts real peptides from the human transcriptome assembly.